Contents

 💡Introduction

 Many religions are still present and practiced and many times people died or fought because of religions.
-Some are so intense that they tell people to kill people having with different religion (extremists do it for their religion).
-While other religions tell people how to live.
-And this sums up in all human lives to a significant money cost and also a lot of time wasted.
+Some are so intense that they tell people to kill people of different religions (extremists do it for their religion).
+While other religions only tell people how to live.
+This sums up in all human lives to a significant money cost and also a lot of time wasted.

-Don’t get me wrong, you can learn something useful for life from religions too.
+Sure, you can learn something useful for life from religions too.
 For some this even motivated them and helped to have a better life without a bad, unhealthy addiction.
-But for me that’s just a switch to a different addiction.
+But for me that was just a switch to a different addiction, (another) one based on lies and manipulation.

-But for me, especially later, religions are a waste of time and (in total) people’s lives too.
+For me, especially later in life, religions are a waste of time and (in total) people’s lives too.
 Lastly it is a big profiting business like basically any other.
 Just look at all those big religious buildings everywhere.

 📜My history and observations